Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Results for a heavy-hexagonal lattice of qubits

-On the other hand, as shown in Figs.~\ref{fig:L133_peps}d-f and \ref{fig:L133_peps_en}d-f, the convergence of the 2dTNS results for $\theta_{x}=0.8\pi$ is slow with increasing the bond dimension, especially for long time steps, as anticipated from the results for the $L=28$ system shown in Figs.~\ref{fig:L28_peps}d-f.
-This parameter region is close to the crossover boundary between the DTC/DTCQ and thermalised regimes, where extensive entanglement growth is expected.
-Due to the substantial increase in entanglement, the performance of tensor-network simulations is significantly degraded, resulting in a noticeable discrepancy between MPS and 2dTNS as shown in Figs.~\ref{fig:L133_mps}d-f and \ref{fig:L133_mps_en}d-f.
-Although the classical 2dTNS simulations may not have yet converged in these parameter sets for $t\agt50$, we still observe that the error-mitigated $\langle \avg{Z}(t) \rangle$ obtained from {\torino} align well with the 2dTNS results (see Figs.~\ref{fig:L133_peps}d-f and \ref{fig:L133_peps_en}d-f).
+On the other hand, as shown in Figs.~\ref{fig:L133_peps}d-\ref{fig:L133_peps}f and \ref{fig:L133_peps_en}d-\ref{fig:L133_peps_en}f, the convergence of the 2dTNS results for $\theta_{x}=0.8\pi$ is slow with increasing the bond dimension, especially for long time steps, as anticipated from the results for the $L=28$ system shown in Figs.~\ref{fig:L28_peps}d-\ref{fig:L28_peps}df.
+This parameter region is close to the crossover boundary between the DTC and IM-DTC responses and the thermalised regime, where extensive entanglement growth is expected.
+Due to the substantial increase in entanglement, the performance of tensor-network simulations is significantly degraded, resulting in a noticeable discrepancy between MPS and 2dTNS as shown in Figs.~\ref{fig:L133_mps}d-\ref{fig:L133_mps}f and \ref{fig:L133_mps_en}d-\ref{fig:L133_mps_en}f.
+Although the classical 2dTNS simulations may not have yet converged in these parameter sets for $t\agt50$, we still observe that the error-mitigated $\langle \avg{Z}(t) \rangle$ obtained from {\torino} align well with the 2dTNS results (see Figs.~\ref{fig:L133_peps}d-\ref{fig:L133_peps}f and \ref{fig:L133_peps_en}d-\ref{fig:L133_peps_en}f).
 Given that this is the parameter region where classical simulations face challenges, it underscores the value of quantum computers precisely in this parameter region.